After big win, Noem looks to cut tax, safeguard abortion ban

 A group of right-wing lawmakers, who have banded together this year as the Freedom Caucus, has also pushed for the tax cut, though the group's vice-chair, Rep. Tony Randolph said it was unlikely to support government programs that address paid family leave or benefits for childcare providers.

 Meanwhile, Democrats were not able to bring their ranks in the Capitol above a dozen lawmakers and will be without their former House and Senate leaders.
-However, one newly elected House member, Kameron Nelson, made history in the state as the first openly gay legislator.
+However, one newly elected House member, Kameron Nelson, made history in the state as the first openly gay man to win a House seat.

 Nelson said he was motivated to run in part because the Legislature perennially advances bills that single out transgender youth.